April 2019 at Smoking Gun HQ

 Sometimes you can’t avoid blowing your own trumpet, such is the level of accomplishment.
 Let’s put it like this, with a raft of national and international award nominations secured in recent weeks, this month is one of those times at Smoking Gun PR.

-We’ve already been recognised by a number of industry bodies for our efforts on behalf of Childs Farm, and specifically the brand’s Baby Moisturiser, which is no surprise given the fact our work sold the product out across the country and grabbed headlines in the biggest daily newspapers and websites.
+We’ve already been recognised by a number of industry bodies for our efforts on behalf of a leading FMCG brand, which is no surprise given the fact our work sold the product out across the country and grabbed headlines in the biggest daily newspapers and websites.
 Well, the campaign has once again been picked up by the comms judges thanks to its incredible impact.

 Not bad at all.
 It also gives us great pleasure to confirm that Smoking Gun PR has been contracted to provide media relations for Captain Kombucha.
 The legendary, naturally-fortified Portuguese fruit drink is packed with goodness for your body, and now packing the UK’s most ingenious PR agency.
 A match made in heaven, or at least 400ml bottles.
 We can’t wait to set to and start making waves for the company in the coming months.